Juvenile Polyarteritis (Inflammation of the Blood Vessels in Young Animals) in Dogs

 Prevention

-In the case of known genetic predispositions, as occur in certain breeds, responsible breeding practices can help to reduce the frequency of the disease.
-This includes the careful selectionSelection refers to the process of natural or artificial selection of specific individuals for reproduction, based on desired genetic traits.
+In cases of known genetic predispositions, as occur in certain breeds, responsible breeding practices can help reduce the incidenceIncidence refers to the number of new cases of a disease or condition that occur within a specific time period in a specific population group.
+It provides information about the risk of contracting the disease. of the disease.
+This includes careful selectionSelection refers to the process of natural or artificial selection of specific individuals for reproduction, based on desired genetic traits.
 In breeding, this is applied to promote specific characteristics in dogs and cats. of breeding animals to reduce the transmission of genetic risk factors.

 Regular veterinary examinations and early intervention at the first signs of disease symptoms can help to minimise the effects of the disease and improve the quality of life of affected dogs.